mweers/mweers.github.io/resume.md

 **BlueSpring Wellness – Oklahoma City, OK**
 *August 2017 – May 2019*

-- Developed POC & SEO reports, managed CRM reports and marketing campaigns, and handled the Shopify-based webstore using HTML, CSS, and JavaScript to improve consumer retention and increase conversions.
+- Developed POC and SEO reports, managed CRM reports and marketing campaigns, and handled the Shopify-based webstore using HTML, CSS, and JavaScript to improve consumer retention and increase conversions.

 ### Technical Analyst
 **MidFirst Bank – Oklahoma City, OK**